EDavies2020/GFRecipes_MS3/TESTING.md

     * Recipes can be viewed on the homepage
     * There is a search function on the main page which searches category, recipe name and ingredients
 * See new recipes added by other users
-    * All new recipes will be visable on the homepage
+    * All new recipes will be visible on the homepage
-    * Recipes added by other users will be visable on the homepage
+    * Recipes added by other users will be visible on the homepage
-* Check out Monthy Fav recipe
+* Check out Monthly Fav recipe
     * This section is to be manually updated on a monthly basis
     * A future consideration would be for this to update automatically
 * Edit/Delete recipes added